John Black (privateer): John Black's later adventures

 Black went on to say that he chased a flock of black swans 15 mi down the river, but as they were shy never got a shot at them.
 He mentioned that the Governor (John Hunter) was a pleasant, sensible old man.
 John Black also informed his father of the doubtful monetary dealings in the colony; and described the agricultural and natural aspects of the country.
 He also described the harbour as "one of the best in the known world", and that he expected in a fortnight to sail on a cruise for two months to fish (catch whales).
 This was the first time that Black was to go whaling, the most dangerous and masculine of sea trades.

-What he didn’t mention in his letter was that he had met a girl, and made her pregnant, but then it is highly possible that he didn't yet know that he was to become a father.
+What he didn't mention in his letter was that he had met a girl, and made her pregnant, but then it is highly possible that he didn't yet know that he was to become a father.
 In August 1798, when they were both 19 years old, John Black met Mary Hyde, a convict girl and who the month before had arrived in Sydney on board the Britannia II.
-Mary came under John’s "protection" and fell pregnant almost immediately.
+Mary came under John's "protection" and fell pregnant almost immediately.

-John Black, however, wasn’t long in port.
-As planned, in late September 1798 his boat the Indispensable left to do some "fishing" (whaling).
+John Black, however, wasn't long in port.
+As planned, in late September 1798 his ship the Indispensable left to do some "fishing" (whaling).
 Governor Hunter wrote on 25 September 1798 that some of the whalers that were in the harbour (including the Britannia II on which Mary Hyde had arrived) had proceeding on their fishing, and the town had been freed from the nuisance of the seamen who could not resist the two temptations of spirits and women.
 The ship didn't return until 27 October 1798, and left again "immediately" on a second "fishing" trip, not returning again until 29 December 1798.
 Indispensable returned from this second trip with 54 LT of sperm whale oil from whaling within a range of 125 mi above and below Sydney, and within 90 mi of the coast.
 Indispensable then needed a refit, and John Black needed to stay in port for a considerable time.

 In March 1799 Governor Hunter granted a lease of land to "Mr. John Black, late purser of the Lady Shore transport".
 This allotment is shown on surveyor James Meehan's map of Sydney on the eastern side of George Street, between Hunter Street and Martin Place, where De Mestre Place is today.
-This land was later held in trust for John Black’s two children, and became the land on which Black’s son-in-law Prosper de Mestre resided and ran his business from.
+This land was later held in trust for John Black's two children, and became the land on which Black's son-in-law Prosper de Mestre resided and ran his business from.

 From then on, while John Black sailed in and out of Sydney, Mary Hyde resided on this allotment backing onto the Tank Stream.
-Black's family was fending for itself whilst John was often away for months at a time, or even longer, either whaling or otherwise working his trade as a ship's officer.
+Black's family was fending for itself while John was often away for months at a time, or even longer, either whaling or otherwise working his trade as a ship's officer.